History and Milestones of surfing and Surfing Heritage Founder Dick Metz.

 Steve Pezman, founder & publisher of Surfers Journal calls Eric Jordan’s new film For the Love of Surfing "the most comprehensive and complete on camera collection of people from Surfing's "Golden Era" telling their story, in their own words, so that you and I can take a trip back with them to a truly magical time in the history of our sport.”

-It was a time when The Surfing Heritage Foundation was being shaped and formed in the heart and mind of its Co-Founder Dick Metz.
-That's right; The SHF mission states that we are dedicated to the Preservation of our sport and culture.
+It was a time when Surfing Heritage was being shaped and formed in the heart and mind of its Co-Founder Dick Metz.
+That's right; The SHACC mission states that we are dedicated to the Preservation of our sport and culture.
 As Dick says, "back then [late 50's] surfboards were not worth anything, to me, these boards were works of art.
 So I could not bring myself to let these boards get trashed, I wanted to save them, preserve them, I had no idea what I was going to do with them back then, I just could not let them be lost forever."
-At 16, working as a surfboard repair person for Dick at the Hobie Surf shop in Hawaii, Randy Rarick said it this way, "I always wondered what Dick was going to do with all those old boards he had stacked up over in the corner where I did my repair work, I guess even back then Dick had a vision for the Surfing Heritage Foundation."
+At 16, working as a surfboard repair person for Dick at the Hobie Surf shop in Hawaii, Randy Rarick said it this way, "I always wondered what Dick was going to do with all those old boards he had stacked up over in the corner where I did my repair work, I guess even back then Dick had a vision for the Surfing Heritage and Culture Center."